-Home > Medical > Diabetes > Living with diabetes Living with diabetes All sections in Diabetes » About Diabetes » Diabetes & other Organs » Diabetes and Pregnancy » Diabetes and the Elderly » Children & Teens » Diet and Obesity » FAQs » Health Tips » Living with Diabetes » Multimedia » Diabetes News » Real-life Story » Support Groups » The Glycaemic Index » Treatment: Type 1 » Treatment: Type 2 » What to do in a crisis » Who is at risk No more dreaded blood sugar pricks for diabetics Researchers in Miami are currently developing sensors that can continuously monitor blood glucose levels without needing blood samples.
+Home > Medical > Diabetes > Living with diabetes Living with diabetes All sections in Diabetes » About Diabetes » Diabetes & other Organs » Diabetes and Pregnancy » Diabetes and the Elderly » Children & Teens » Diet and Obesity » FAQs » Health Tips » Living with Diabetes » Multimedia » Diabetes News » Real-life Story » Support Groups » The Glycaemic Index » Treatment: Type 1 » Treatment: Type 2 » What to do in a crisis » Who is at risk Diabetes rates may be levelling off in US American researchers are now for the first time finding that diabetes rates are slowing down.
+Tips for diabetic runners Ever thought what a diabetic runner goes through when running a marathon?
+How to exercise as a diabetic Exercising as a diabetic can be tricky.
+We spoke to Crossfit coach, Mark Koekemoer, a type 1 diabetic, about how he trains and what advice he has for other diabetics.
+Quiz Assess your diabetes risk » Ask Diabetes expert » Check Glycaemic index tool » Quiz Am I eating right for my diabetes? » 'Let it go' - a diabetic parody of Frozen's theme song A snapshot of diabetes in SA No more dreaded blood sugar pricks for diabetics Researchers in Miami are currently developing sensors that can continuously monitor blood glucose levels without needing blood samples.
+Pistachios may reduce diabetes risk For people who may be headed for type 2 diabetes, regularly eating pistachios might help turn the tide.
+Keep an eye on diabetes This World Diabetes Day, be aware about how diabetes affects eyes and vision and know your ‘score’.
+Diabetic Foot Care When diabetes is not well controlled, possible damage to the organs and impairment of the immune system is likely.
 New model predicts complications in type 1 diabetics Researchers have developed a new model for predicting complications in type 1 diabetics, considering factors such as HDL cholesterol, waist-hip ratio and age, with the aim of using preventative measures to avoid complications occurring.
 I've got diabetes: what now?
 How to deal with a diagnosis of diabetes and a summary of all the important points about high blood sugar.
 What Is Diabetic Neuropathy?
-There are a number of ways that diabetes damages the nerves, but they all seem related to blood sugar being too high for a long period of time.
-Diabetic products: beware of side effects Many diabetics don't realise that some diabetic products taken together with prescription meds could interfere with blood glucose control and lead to hypoglycaemia, DietDoc warns.
-Travelling and diabetes It’s always best to be prepared when you’re travelling overseas, but when you’re travelling with diabetes, preparation becomes even more essential.
-Follow these top tips.
-Keep an eye on diabetes This World Diabetes Day, be aware about how diabetes affects eyes and vision and know your ‘score’.
-Diabetic Foot Care When diabetes is not well controlled, possible damage to the organs and impairment of the immune system is likely.
-Diabetes: lose the confuse Sometimes diabetes can seem a little confusing.
-Here's an easy set of instructions to help you navigate through the A to Z of healthy diabetes – a whole alphabet of assistance. load more articles advertisement From our sponsors Exam stress – a challenge for the whole family Cardiovascular risk factors Take care of your teeth.
-Anytime.
-Anywhere.
-Like us on facebook!
+There are a number of ways that diabetes damages the nerves, but they all seem related to blood sugar being too high for a long period of time. load more articles advertisement From our sponsors Exam stress – a challenge for the whole family Cardiovascular risk factors Eduloan offers affordable education finance Like us on facebook!